-- A. It is the responsibility of the parent/guardian to notify the school office by 8:10 AM when his/her child is absent.
-Appropriate forms of communication include either telephone or email.
+- A. It is the responsibility of the parent/guardian to notify the school by accessing the Report Student Absence link on the school website by 8:15 AM on the day of the absence.

 - B. In compliance with the Ohio Revised Code 3321.04, a written excuse for the absence from school may be considered for approval based on one of the following reasons:

 - 1. Personal illness (documentation from a physician may be required)

 - 2. Quarantine of the home

 - 3. Death of a relative

 - 4. Medical/Dental Appointment

 - 5. Observance of religious holiday

 - 6. Illness in the family

 - 7. Emergency

 - 8. College Visitation

 Students who do not submit a note within 24 hours of an absence will be considered unexcused.
-Some examples of absences that cannot be excused in accordance with state law include: babysitting, outside employment, hair appointments, home chores, oversleeping, birthdays, seeking employment, transportation issues, and driver education.
+Examples of absences that cannot be excused in accordance with state law include babysitting, outside employment, hair appointments, home chores, oversleeping, birthdays, seeking employment, transportation issues, and driver education.

 Students who accumulate 18 or more unexcused absences in a given school year will be considered for dismissal or retention.
-Students in Upper School who accumulate a total of 18 or more unexcused absences in a particular course will automatically fail that course for the year.
+Students in Middle School and Upper School who accumulate a total of 18 or more unexcused absences in a particular course will automatically fail that course for the year.